talha-atta/transplantChain/README.md

 # transplantChain
-Using the blockchain to improve efficiency for the organ donation process.
+Organ registry built on the blockchain which allows doctors and donors to view the process, acting as a supply management tool that tracks the protocols and signatures required for an organ transplantation.